asgood23/STATIONS/made-with-samples/100-bastards-test.md

 *Clay Jensen*: "Human Fly" by The Cramps

 ## 48. Hunter

+You can track anything.
+Your partner smelled your dark fixation and abandoned you to the hunt.
+You are trying to learn the spell *Organize Freedom.* How Scandinavian of you.

+[*IKO*](https://www.thelostbaystudio.com/)*: “Hunter” by Björk*

 ## 49. Hurt

+You wear a crown of thorns, alternating with a crown of shit.
+Start with nine nails and nine needles that you can use to hurt yourself (1d4) and inflict your pain on a target.
+You carry a bag holding the remains of your empire of dirt.
+You remember everything.

+[*Gavin the Mystic*](https://instagram.com/voyages_and_vagabonds?igshid=YmMyMTA2M2Y=)*: “Hurt” by Nine Inch Nails / Johnny Cash*

 ## 50. Kitten

+You carry a cursed Meow Flute, playing magic songs composed by the damned.
+Anyone who hears must Save or the awful sounds will pierce their brains and tear out their souls (2d6 damage, with Advantage).

+*Delphi: “Meow Flute” by Bubblegum Octopus*

 ## 51. L’Enfant Sauvage

+There is a light in this world that you fight for.
+Your Skin is the Sky, the Wolf is your Master, Branches grow through You.
+Start with the spell *Righteous Anger* and the memory of a cage.

+[*IKO*](https://www.thelostbaystudio.com/): “L’Enfant Sauvage” by Gojira

 ## 52. Lonesome Ranger

+You carry a revolver on your hip, affectionately named “Big Iron” (d6).
+You have Advantage on ranged duels.
+Start with a bounty you are chasing (worth 50 G) and a horse named Sue.

+[*ManaRampMatt*](https://manarampmatt.itch.io/): “Big Iron” by Johnny Cash

 ## 53. Master Killer

+You hunt those whom others call “Master,” collecting their minds and souls.
+Start with four weapons of your choice, advantage when attacking a Master, and 1d6 Master Killer Killers hot on your trail.

+*Calvin C: “Master Killer” by Merauder*

 ## 54. Master of Skullcrusher Mountain

+Start with a sweet, harmless assistant named **Scarface** (2HP).
+They help you manage your **packs of wolves** (6, 2HD, claws/teeth), direct your **Doomsday Squad** (4, 3HD, flamethrowers (2d6)), and wrangle your **half-pony half-monkey monste**r (6HD, kick/bite/mock/throw feces).
+Given a week and the right materials, you can make a monster by combining any number of creatures.
+You have an unrequited crush and a voice in your head warning you not to kill them, yet.

+*Mike Westley: “Skullcrusher Mountain” by Jonathan Coulton*

 ## 55. Memory Vampyre

+Once per session, you must feed on another’s memories.
+Start with the spells *Real Illusion,* *Fall Apart,* and *Waste Time*.
+You’re alive, but you feel no love.

+*D. Nivens: “Vampyre of Time and Memory” by Queens of the Stone Age*

 ## 56. Miss Understanding

+You’re a young woman who understands everything, and yet you cause those around you to misunderstand everything.
+Start with +3 Wisdom.
+Your shapeshifting violin is a key to another universe.

+[*Chris Air*](http://chrisair.itch.io)*: “Miss Understanding” by Kamasi Washington*

 ## 57. Ogre Hunter

+You are a peasant hunting the ogre you believe kidnapped and killed a village child.
+You carry a small grey hand of the victim, trusting that it points you in the direction of your quarry.
+Start with a harrow covered in slime, a bloodhound (1d6 bite), and intimate knowledge of the Heath, the Ringing Meadow, the Pool of Plenty, and the Valley of Eagles.

+*Forstmester Meidell: “Ogre (The Parents Crusade)” by Richard Dawson*

 ## 58. Organ Donor

 ## 59. Owl Sparker
 ## 60. People Vulture
 ## 61. Periodic Ghost